-- Allow for motor home being wider than a car. - Do not bump the kerb with motor home wheels. - When passing other vehicles allow more clearance than in normal driving. - · Allow longer to speed up when overtaking. - Allow for vehicle being longer than a car. - Do not swing out suddenly. - Carry out all manoeuvres as smoothly as possible. - Use nearside wing mirror to check motor home has cleared when overtaking.
+- · Allow for the motorhome being wider than a car. - .
+Do not bump the kerb with motorhome wheels. - When passing other vehicles allow more clearance than in normal driving. - Allow longer to speed up when overtaking. - Allow for vehicle being longer than a car. - Do not swing out suddenly. - · Carry out all manoeuvres as smoothly as possible. - Use nearside wing mirror to check motorhome has cleared when overtaking.